sourcegraph/careers/job-descriptions/growth-biz-ops.md

 ### Interview process

 1. You [apply here](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAC5HqQVTS8b53B).
-2. We schedule a 30 minute phone call to share what we are looking for in a candidate and to find out what you are looking for in your next role.
+2. We set up a 30 minute phone call to share what we are looking for in a candidate and to find out what you are looking for in your next role.
 3. We give you a small case study project to see how you would approach the job at Sourcegraph.
 4. We schedule a few more hours interviews.
 We are happy to fly you out to our San Francisco office to meet the team in person, or to conduct the remaining interviews remotely, whatever works best for you.
 5. We check your references.